-SECTION 12 - RULES - CONFLICT.
+SECTION 13 - RULES - CONFLICT.

-The personnel of the Police and Fire Departments shall be governed by the Rules as adopted by the Board and the Regulations of the Fire and Police Departments as adopted by ordinance.
-In case of conflict, the Rules of the Board shall govern.
+The personnel of the Fire and Police Department shall be governed by the Rules as adopted by the Commission and the Regulations of the Fire and Police Departments as adopted by ordinance.
+In case of conflict, the rules of the Board shall govern unless otherwise stipulated in a collective bargaining agreement.

-SECTION 13 - VIOLATION OF RULES.
+SECTION 14- VIOLATION OF RULES.